• Skip to primary navigation

 HOW TO CUT AND BOIL POTATOES FOR MASHED POTATOES

-Peel them using a vegetable peeler, and cut them into cubes.
-To easily cut Russet potatoes, quarter the potatoes lengthwise and cut into 1" cubes.
 Add the cubes to a large saucepan, and cover with water by 2".
-Then, you'll bring the potatoes and water to a boil, and let 'em go until fork tender.
+Then, bring the potatoes and water to a boil, and let 'em go until fork tender.

 HOW TO GET 'EM LIGHT AND FLUFFY

-Here's where the perfect comes in: The trick to super light and fluffy mashed potatoes is to add them back to the saucepan after the water has been drained, and return them to the heat.
+Here's where the perfect comes in: The trick to super light and fluffy mashed potatoes is to add them back to the saucepan after the water has been drained and return them to the heat.
 Then, you stir them (using a sturdy spoon) until you start to notice a film building up on the bottom of the pan.
-This is an indication that the excess moisture has evaporated, meaning the potatoes are no longer water-logged.
+This indicates that the excess moisture has evaporated, meaning the potatoes are no longer water-logged.
 Removing that excess water makes for perfectly fluffy potatoes.
 This is a trick I picked up from my favorite cookbook author, Mr. Rick Rodgers, in his Big Book of Sides.
 And, let me tell ya -- it works.

 An overhead shot of mashed potatoes in a pot with two slices butter that are melting.
 Above the pot of potatoes are more slices of butter and a wood spoon that is covered with mashed potatoes.